AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What is unified threat management (UTM)?

-With the launch of UTM, organizations no longer had to manage different elements of network security deployed via different applications, each with its network security policies and rules; instead, they could utilize a single UTM firewall by combining numerous security services into a single appliance (see Figure 2).
+UTM helps organizations manage different elements of network security deployed via different applications, each with its network security policies and rules (see Figure 2).

 In 2004, The word unified threat management (UTM) originated by the analyst company IDC.